Meet with the Head of Programme at our online dialogue session via Zoom and have your questions answered!

 - up-to-date child development knowledge to inform early childhood curricular design and pedagogical practices.

 The goal of the programme is to support existing professional developers and trainers, as well as enhance curriculum leadership and pedagogical knowledge amongst early childhood educators (teachers and leaders included).
+The courses in the adult learning component will provide insights into contemporary approaches to engaging adult learners, including blended learning approaches.
+Additionally, course development and assessment for adult learners as well as emerging trends in adult learning will also be covered.
 The programme has also broadened its admission criteria to support related educational professionals who need to design training and continuous learning and development opportunities for early childhood educators within ECCE organisations as well as the ECCE sector-at-large.

 The relevance of this programme is highly dependent on the real-world problems that you bring to the course instructors.
 Assignments for many of the ECE courses will allow you to delve into specific curricular topics of your choice, so that you can immediately apply what you have read, discussed, and learned in the courses to your workplace.